Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 Yes, sensation after breast surgery recovery should return to normal.
 In the immediate postoperative period, it is not unusual to have hypo or hypersensitivity.

-8. Can I breastfeed after getting breast implants?
+8. Can you breastfeed after getting breast implants?

 The short answer is yes.
-Across the scientific literature, 5 to 10% of women are unable to breastfeed, which is similar to the data on women with breast implants.
-Be sure to communicate with your plastic surgeon, as certain incisions may be more problematic to others.
+Across recent scientific literature, 5 to 10% of women are unable to breastfeed, which is similar to the data on women with breast implants.
+Be sure to communicate with your plastic surgeon, as certain incisions may be more problematic for breastfeeding than others.

-9. Should I wait until I am done having children to have breast augmentation?
+9. Should you wait until you are done having children to have breast augmentation?

 I always tell patients that this is a personal question.
 Being pregnant, having children, and breastfeeding can impact the aesthetic appearance of the breasts, whether a woman has implants or not.
 That being said, if you are 22 years old with no immediate plans for children, why wait 15 to 20 years to have the breast surgery you have been wanting?
 This topic is an excellent one to discuss with your board-certified plastic surgeon.

-10. Will breast implants affect my future mammogram results?
+10. Do breast implants affect future mammogram results?

 After breast surgery, mammograms are equally diagnostic, especially if implants are placed in the submuscular position.
 The radiologist will often use the Eklund view in order to displace the implant and be able to perform the study.